5 Health Benefits of Volunteering at an Animal Rescue

 A Healthier Michigan

 The joy and affection that animals bring can cheer you up, calm you down, and keep your attention focused on the moment.
-Not everyone can have a pet at home, and even if you do, you may find volunteering at a local animal rescue to be a rewarding experience.
-Listed below are five ways that spending time volunteering at an animal rescue or animal shelter can improve your mood and overall health.
+Not everyone can have a pet at home, and even if you do, you may find benefits of volunteering at an animal shelter.
+It can be a rewarding experience!

 1. Time spent around pets can improve mental health and lower stress.

-2. Time spent around animals can improve cardiovascular health.
+2. Time spent with animals can improve cardiovascular health.

 Animal companionship can lower blood pressure, blood sugar, and cortisol levels.
 Time spent with animals also lowers psychological and physical stress.
 Higher levels of time spent with pets are also correlated with lower levels of cardiovascular diseases, which has to do with the decreased stress levels reported from spending time with animals.

-3. There are mental health benefits from volunteering.
+3. There are mental health benefits associated with volunteering.

 4. There are benefits to social wellness and overall well-being.